-At Newport Academy, we offer the comfort of a home-like setting so teens can explore themselves and their behaviors in a loving environment.
-In the Newport Academy Residential Program, we work closely with families every step of the way in order to ensure a positive transformation in the entire Family System.
+At Newport Academy, we offer the comfort of a home-like setting, where teens can explore themselves and their behaviors in a loving environment.
+In the Newport Academy Residential Program , we work closely with families every step of the way in order to ensure a positive transformation in the entire Family System.
 We do not enact punitive models of behavior modification.
-Residential treatment centers for teens have been proven to generate long-term healing.
-With this in mind, lifelong sustainability is built into the foundation of our model of treatment.
+Residential treatment has been proven to generate long-term healing.
+Lifelong sustainability is built into the foundation of our model of treatment.
 We don’t just treat symptoms.
-We also address the underlying causes and conditions for true healing to take hold.
+We address the underlying causes and conditions for true healing to take hold.

 How many teens are in your program at any given time?

-We offer a very high staff-to-teen ratio of 5:1.
-As a result, at any given time, teens will be in the company of five to nine same-sex peers.
+We offer a very high staff-to-client ratio of 5:1.
+At any given time, teens will be in the company of five to nine same-sex peers.